-Ben Short is a charcoal burner, woodsman and traditional hedgelayer.
-He lives and works in West Dorset.
+Ben is a charcoal burner, woodsman and traditional hedgelayer in West Dorset.
 His main area of specialism is making charcoal out of material harvested from derelict coppice, thus restoring a woodland management system which has been largely dormant since before the Second World War.
-Gaining a QEST scholarship allowed Ben to dedicate a year to honing his craft, and learn more about coppice restoration and coppice management systems.
+A QEST Ernest Cook Trust Scholarship allowed Ben to dedicate a year to honing his craft, and learn more about coppice restoration and coppice management systems.